 Besides the usual customers for this time of the day, there were only a couple of new faces who were passing by, either from or to Nagasaki.
 Half an hour past noon and Ayame had just finished the last request.
 She had already taken care of the meals for herself and her companions but she could not wait for them to come.
 After pouring some noodles into a bowl, Ayame quickly snooped them up with two hashis (wooden sticks).
 Apart from the usual silence, only Ayame’s slurping and some distant moans, from the rooms upstairs, vibrated through the kitchen’s air.

 That peaceful scenery did not last long though.
 One of the servants, Noriko whom Ayame did not get along very well, barged into the kitchen in a hurry without losing her firm and elegant posture.
 Upon catching the young cook, Noriko eyed her with indignation.
 “Ayame!”
 Noriko brought a hand to cover her mouth, noticing that she had raised her voice a little.
-“You should not be eating without your sisters…” Although Ayame did not like Noriko, she respected her just like she did everyone of the Geishas that adopted her.
+“You should not be eating without your sisters…” Although Ayame did not like Noriko, she respected her just like she did every one of the Geishas that adopted her.
 Somewhat embarrassed, Ayame placed the bowl aside and refrained from mentioning her lack of consideration.
 “Do you have a request Noriko-san?”
 Ayame politely asked.
 With a look of disapproval, Noriko replied.
 “I do.”
-She withdrew from her robes’ sleeves half a dozen wooden plates and placed them onto the nearest table.
+She withdrew from her robes’ sleeves half a dozen wooden plates and placed them on the nearest table.
 “I just came in here to warn you that there are many more coming.
 A large group just walked in.”
 Noriko turned around and on her way out of the kitchen she still let out some words of advice.
 “Don’t slack Ayame.
 As Geisha, we pride ourselves in serving our clients in the best way possible.”
 And without anything else to say, Noriko walked out of the kitchen without the hurry of before.

 The young cook did not wait for the other servants to deliver their requests.
 Immediately after Noriko had left the kitchen, Ayame turned around and began to prepare some doses of rice, fish and grilled meat, thus advancing some of the orders that she would eventually receive.
 The noise from the other side of the building kept rising, thus giving a notion of how many clients were there.
 It only caused Ayame to accelerate the process.
 Despite her common relaxed stance about everything, being a chef was not in the list.
 She took her role seriously and she would do everything in her power to not fail her fellow Geisha.

 Soon after setting ablaze the wood in the ovens, the servants passed by a counter in between the kitchen and a corridor that connected with the client’s area, thus dropping their respective requests in stacks of wooden plates.
 The knock that they emanated from hitting on the counter was enough sound to signal the cook in the kitchen that she had more requests pending.
 “They keep coming and I still haven’t the first ones ready.
-Couldn’t have chosen another day to go for shopping!
+Couldn’t have chosen another day to go shopping!
 No, no, no… Masami must always take her leave on a sunny day like this!
 I bet she’s running after young, unsuspecting men.
-Trying to lure them with that ancient charm of hers…” Ayame then heard a couple more knocks onto the counter and turned her head a little while still focused into what she was doing.
+Trying to lure them with that ancient charm of hers…” Ayame then heard a couple more knocks on the counter and turned her head a little while still focused on what she was doing.
 “Hurry up Ayame, our clients are becoming upset.”
 Noriko took a glance at Ayame before turning around and returning to her respective area.
 While she understood that the young cook was doing her best, she also hinted that the Geisha might have problems if Ayame could not deliver.
-With drops of sweat falling off her white painted face, Ayame swirled around the kitchen incessantly and in a couple of minutes the first dozen of requests were ready to be served.
+With drops of sweat falling off her white painted face, Ayame swirled around the kitchen incessantly and in a couple of minutes, the first dozen of requests was ready to be served.
 With a shout from within the kitchen, Ayame announced the meals that were ready and the servants passed by to take them soon after.

 In between intervals of just a couple of minutes, Ayame had another set of meals ready to be delivered.
 The servants barely had time to retrieve and deliver since they would then have yet another set waiting on the kitchen’s counter.
 About half an hour had passed until the last set of meals were finally cooked and delivered.
 Already exhausted, Ayame ceased to fuel the fires in the ovens and took a seat on an old chair.
 Her fellow Geisha ate at the main table of the kitchen.
 Only a pair at a time while the others continued to pour drinks for the guests or attending any other requests from them.
-Ayame snoozed off for a time, drifting away in between the revelry at the guests room.
-However, her sleep was slowly but impertinently interrupted by the ever growing shouts coming from the client’s area.
+Ayame snoozed off for a time, drifting away in between the revelry at the guests’ room.
+However, her sleep was slowly but impertinently interrupted by the ever-growing shouts coming from the client’s area.
 Ayame woke up to an empty kitchen.
-Her colleagues had already ate their portions and had gone back to work.
+Her colleagues had already eaten their portions and had gone back to work.
 The shouts continued to increase in both intensity and frequency.
 As such, Ayame stood up in a hurry, sensing that something was wrong on the other side of the building.
 She dressed her kimono which was on a metal stand for that same effect.
 Ayame tightened it with a large sash and then with a cord she set it tight, preventing the sash from loosening.
 On her back, she had a dagger, sheathed by a white wooden casing, but only the hilt was barely visible since the rest was covered by the sash.
 The young cook was about to leave the kitchen when she glanced over at a butcher’s knife.
 A knife that was used to carve onto big pieces of meat so that she could cook the thinnest slices.
 Without a second thought, Ayame cleaned the knife with a piece of cloth for that effect and wielded the weapon inside her joined sleeves.

 When she got to the dining room, Ayame could not believe in what she was seeing.
 Tanned men dressed in rags were feasting like savages.
-Pieces of wood, tableware and food littered the ground.
+Pieces of wood, tableware, and food littered the ground.
 Two men were bleeding on the floor.
-Upon a couple of seconds wasted looking at them, Ayame recognized the presumed dead men as usual costumers of the Asagao no Teien.
+Upon a couple of seconds wasted looking at them, Ayame recognized the presumed dead men as usual customers of the Asagao no Teien.
 A huge commotion was happening in the middle of the room, while most men were feasting on separate tables and some even on the ground, a significant part of them were arguing with the Geisha.

 While Ayame walked up to her colleagues, she was able to understand part of what was happening since the shouts were now barely understandable.
 “This is a house of manners!
 Of educated guests!
-Even the most poor farmer may eat here with the posture of an Emperor!”
+Even the poorest farmer may eat here with the posture of an Emperor!”
 Noriko had a lack of air in her lungs to continue.
 She was visibly altered from what had transpired before.
 For someone as Noriko to lose her calm, something quite out of the ordinary must have happened.
 Ayame advanced through some of the Geisha clustered together and was finally able to set eyes on the gruesome men in front of her.

 About half a dozen men stood in front of the Geisha, two of them had caught a fellow companion of Ayame and were groping her bosoms and tearing her dress apart bit by bit.
 “It is a house of manners and yet you took half an hour to serve my men, who were famished by the way!”
 A tall, broad-shouldered men retorted while cleaning his saber with a piece of cloth that he later used to tie it around his head.
 “These gentlemen took upon themselves to taint our honor while we starved for more than three days without food…” With a grim smirk the man bent himself forward.
 “Unfortunately for them, we don’t have any kind of those trivial values, so we killed right where they stood.”
 Now admiring his clean blade, the man glanced over to his men through the reflection in the weapon.
 “You fools don’t recognize me do you?”
 The crowd behind this man giggled with amusement.
 The man let slide a cape from the inside of his tattered sweater.
 This cape was made of scales or had them knitted to a long piece of cloth.
 Even in places where light was scarce the cape was able to guide its wearer with a faint glow from the salty scales that composed it.
 With pride, the man turned his back to the Geisha and presented himself as if he was announcing a king.
 “Behold!
 Ju-long!
 Scourer of the Chinese seas!
 Raider of a thousand sailing crafts!
 The dragon that submitted an Empire!”
 The man really looked like a dragon as he so boldly announced, now that he had his cape out for everyone to see.
 His beard barely reassembling a dragon’s nose tendrils.
 “Our exploits in the Chinese seas were too much for China to handle, that’s why they hired us to loot Japan instead.
 It seems that the “saru” have finally managed to live on their mountains without killing one another!”
 The crowd laughed.
 Maniacally even.
 The Geisha listened in alert without biting the bait, suspecting that the number of deaths would increase in a matter of minutes.